The Best Places To Visit In Colorado

 There is prime skiing in winter, without the crowds on other mountains, as well as everything you’d expect from a winter wonderland, including resorts with hot tubs, cocktail bars, and other winter sports.

 In the summer, activities switch over to hiking, biking, and jeeping.
-One of the most popular trails is Bear Creek Falls, which combines forest, mountain, and waterfall views into just a few easy hours.
+One of the most popular trails is Bear Creek Falls, which combines forest, mountain, and waterfall views in just a few easy hours.
 You can enjoy shopping, dining, and the Telluride Historical Museum year-round.

-Downtown Telluride is walkable and there’s even a free gondola to head to Mountain Village.
-The ride up is worth a trip even if you don’t have plans to explore: the view from 9,545 feet overlooks Telluride and you can see for miles on a clear day.
+Downtown Telluride is walkable, and there’s even a free gondola to head to Mountain Village.
+The ride up is worth a trip even if you don’t have plans to explore: the view from 9,545 feet overlooks Telluride, and you can see for miles on a clear day.

-PRACTICAL AIRPORT: The closest airport to Telluride is in Montrose, about an hour and a half away, although taking the six-hour drive from Denver to Telluride can be a good way to save on airfare and enjoy gorgeous scenery along the way.
+The closest airport to Telluride is in Montrose, about an hour and a half away, although taking the six-hour drive from Denver to Telluride can be a good way to save on airfare and enjoy gorgeous scenery along the way.

 Durango